 Cultural PTSD is an important next step in the recognition of how our cultural norms are skewed in certain ways.
 The theory helps us understand how profoundly both our personal and political levels of life are affected by these cultural level dynamics.

 We have tended to conceive of and address many social level problems as separate problems.
 Cultural PTSD theory says that the majority of these problems can be better understood as inter-related symptoms born of unprocessed trauma responses that have been codified into cultural norms and assumptions that we all live among.

 Conclusion And Evolution

 The strategy of consolidating power over others (in a variety of ways) is a strategy most definitely rooted in survival.
-While we survived as a species, the majority of us have become quite aware that the strategies of hyper competition, oppressive uses of power and consolidation of wealth are hindering us, and driving down the quality of life for literally billions of people.
+While we have survived as a species, the majority of us have become quite aware that the strategies of hyper competition, oppressive uses of power and consolidation of wealth are hindering us, and driving down the quality of life for literally billions of people.

 We need to become more aware of the cultural blinders we are still clinging to, and that their origins are profoundly rooted in (fear based) thinking born of trauma based reactions.
 Only when awareness of this aspect becomes more commonplace, we will really be able to become more nimble in our collective abilities to change from these old fear based and survival oriented strategies, to more proactive, collaborative and compassion based strategies, policies and actions.
 And when that happens, we will be able to navigate towards the ideals of peace, security and prosperity for all in this Anthropocene with much more ease and success.